adyz/youtube-keyboard-shortcuts/README.md

 $ nativefier http://youtube.com --inject ./index.js ~/Desktop --overwrite
 ```
 where `index.js` is the file you you will find on this repo.

+After this all you need to do is login and enjoy listening to your cool youtube playlists as I do